 Responses from the community

-With published open-source UI controls and sample apps, developers and creators started sharing their own creation and blog posts.
-We found great innovative use of the sample apps being connected with Microsoft Cognitive Services.
+MR community appreciated easy-to-use building blocks for frequently used crucial interactions and UI.
+With published open-source UI controls and sample apps, developers and creators started sharing their own creations and blog posts.